-If the brake fluid level in the reservoir is too low, this will be indicated by the warning lamp $\pm$ (red) in the general instrument panel $\Rightarrow$ page 72, Coolant level and temperature $\pm$ .
+The warning lamp \pm (red) in the general instrument panel \Rightarrow page 68, Coolant level and temperature \pm will appear when the coolant level is too low.
 However, we recommend checking the coolant level directly in the tank.

-Coolant fluid loss
+Coolant loss

 Any loss of coolant normally indicates a leak.
 It is not sufficient merely to top up the coolant.
-The cooling system should be inspected by an Official Service without delay.
+The cooling system should be inspected by an Official Service without delav.